2021 Social Sciences Degree Guide

 Social Sciences Degrees On The Rise

-The United States has 1,316 different schools where you can get a degree in social sciences.
-Our 2020 Best Colleges for Social Sciences ranking analyzes 670 of these schools to determine the best overall colleges for social sciences students.
+Approximately 1,548 colleges in the U.S. offer a social sciences degree of some kind.
+This year's Best Colleges for Social Sciences ranking compares 558 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom social sciences rankings further below.

 Requirements for Getting a Degree in Social Sciences